February 18, 2026

 Share

-Every year, the American Spray Drone Coalition (ASDC) Agricultural Spray Drone Industry Survey offers a reality check on where the industry is.
+Every year, the American Spray Drone Coalition (ASDC) Agricultural Spray Drone Industry Survey offers a reality check on where the spray drone industry stands.
+This year, one number stood out.

 That’s not a trend.
 That’s not noise.
 That’s consensus.